Love Soup

 Love Soup is a British television comedy drama produced by the BBC and first screened on BBC One in the autumn of 2005.
-It stars Tamsin Greig as Alice Chenery (a role written especially for her) and Michael Landes as Gil Raymond (Series 1 only).
+It stars Tamsin Greig as Alice Chenery (a role written especially for her) and Michael Landes as Gil Raymond (series 1 only).
 The series is written by David Renwick, directed by Sandy Johnson and Christine Gernon and was produced by Verity Lambert.
 This was the last programme that Lambert produced before she died.
 The programme was initially a critical success although its audience figures were steady rather than spectacular, netting an average of five million viewers an episode.
 Renwick and his former scriptwriting partner Andrew Marshall have cameo appearances in one episode as members of a television sitcom scriptwriting team.

 The second series started on 1 March 2008 and finished on 17 May 2008.
-This series contained changes from the first, including a switch from six 60-minute episodes, to twelve of 30 minutes (i.e. nominally the same total of six hours).
-Although the character of Gil was mentioned throughout the second series, and momentarily seen in the final episode (using a clip of Michael Landes from the previous series), he was not a main character.
+This series contained changes from the first, including a switch from six 60-minute episodes, to 12 episodes of 30 minutes.

 The theme tune to Love Soup is "Alley Boogie" by jazz singer Georgia White.

-The first series was released on DVD in the UK on 3 December 2007.
+The first series was released on DVD Region 2 on 3 December 2007.
 The second series (and a boxset containing both series) was released on 10 May 2008.